eirikhanasand/iikg2001/exam/exam22.md

 4. It is the highest risk that an asset can take.

 ## Question 5
-Certificate Authority, Registration Authority, and Certificate Revocation Lists are all part of which of the following?
+Certificate Authority, Registration Authority, and Certificate Revocation Lists are all part of which of the following?<br/>
 Select one alternative:

 1. Advanced Encryption Standard (AES).